nodiscc/toolbox/ARCHIVE/ANSIBLE-COLLECTION/roles/proxmox/README.md

 See [defaults/main.yml](defaults/main.yml) for all configuration variables

 If the `nodiscc.xsrv.common` role is deployed to the same host, you probably want to let proxmox manage the firewall (don't setup firewalld) by setting `setup_firewall: no`.
+Before deploying the `nodiscc.xsrv.common` role, you should also delete `/etc/pve/sources.list.d/pve-enterprise.list` and run `apt update` since this repository requires password authentication, and returns a 401 error which causes initial deployment to fail.

 ## Usage